James the Son of Zebedee

 The name James (Gr.
-Iakōbos) is from the Hebrew word Ya‘aqob (Gen 25:26, 27).
+Iakōbos) is from the Hebrew word Ya‘aqob (Genesis 25:26, 27).
 James was a son of Zebedee and Salome, and brother of John (the beloved disciple) and probably the older of the two.
 He is also called James the Great to distinguish him from James, son of Alphaeus and James the brother of Jesus.

-James was one of the Twelve Apostles of Jesus (Matthew 10:2-4; Mark 3:16-19; Luke 6:14-16; Acts 1:13) and was one of the first disciples to join Him.
-The gospels tell us that James and John were with their father by the seashore when Jesus called them to follow Him (Matthew 4:21; Mark 1:19-20).
+He was one of the Twelve Apostles of Jesus (Matthew 10:2-4; Mark 3:16-19; Luke 6:14-16; Acts 1:13) and was one of the first disciples to join Him.
+The gospels tell us that he and John were with their father by the seashore when Jesus called them to follow Him (Matthew 4:21; Mark 1:19-20).

 James and his brother had fiery temper and they earned the nickname Boanerges or “Sons of Thunder” (Mark 3:16-17).
-In one incident, they wanted to call down fire on a Samaritan town, but Jesus rebuked them saying “For the Son of Man did not come to destroy men’s lives but to save them” (Luke 9:56).
+In one incident, they wanted to call down fire on a Samaritan town, but Jesus rebuked them saying, “For the Son of Man did not come to destroy men’s lives but to save them” (Luke 9:56).

 The New Testament describes James at first as a slightly selfish, ambitious, and outspoken man, but later on by the grace of God, he was transformed into a quiet and capable spiritual figure in the early church.
-James was the first martyr (executed by the sword) among the disciples in approximately A.D.
+He was the first martyr (executed by the sword) among the disciples in approximately A.D.
 44 (Acts 12:1, 2), whereas his brother John was the last of the Twelve to die, in approximately A.D.
 96. The fact that James was considered a prominent figure enough to be selected by Herod Agrippa for early martyrdom shows that he was one of the important leaders of the church in Jerusalem.

 In His service,